The benefits of walking – walk yourself to health

 Walking is a great form of cardio exercise that doesn’t require sweating it out at the gym.
 A brisk walk for 30 minutes a day, enough to raise your heart rate, temperature and breathing, can still reap the same kind of rewards as a run on the treadmill.
 During a brisk walk you should be able to hold a conversation but not be able to sing.

-As with all other forms of exercise, walking can help you to stay in shape and, in turn, lower your risk of developing certain obesity-related conditions.
-From diabetes and coronary heart disease to high blood pressure and cholesterol, even a simple 10-minute walk can strengthen your heart and help keep you healthier.
+As with all other forms of exercise, walking can help you to stay in shape and, in turn, lower your risk of developing certain obesity-related conditions such as diabetes and coronary heart disease through to high blood pressure and high cholesterol.
+Even a simple 10-minute walk can strengthen your heart and help keep you healthier.